 I wish I hadn’t waited until I was thirty to meditate.
 Its something I knew very little about and I had the common belief that I needed to be able to sit still for as long as possible and clear my mind of all thoughts.
 I was wrong.

 I regularly suffer from the feeling of being overwhelmed and I find myself out of my comfort zone most of the week, something I have accepted but something that can leave me feeling anxious and uncomfortable.
-For years I thought it was just how I had to feel, that to love my job I had to accept that it comes with uncertainty and that most days I’m unsure where I’m going, who I’m meeting or what they’re hoping to get from me.
+For years I thought it was just how I had to feel, that in order to love my job I had to accept it comes with uncertainty and that most days I’m unsure where I’m going, who I’m meeting or what they’re hoping to get from me.

-I dabbled from time to time during moments of extreme anxiety or insomnia, headspace was my escape and I found it comforting, the app knew how to talk me into switching off my head and I longed for it but then it became too familiar, my mind wasn’t listening anymore, I wasn’t interested, my thoughts had won.
+I dabbled from time to time during moments of extreme anxiety or insomnia.
+Headspace was my escape and I found it comforting, the app knew how to talk me into switching off my head and I longed for it but then it became too familiar, my mind wasn’t listening anymore, I wasn’t interested, my thoughts had won.

-Your mind starts busy, mine felt like a river on a stormy day, the tide was strong but my mantra was powerful, each time I felt myself being washed away I would bring myself back with my sound.
-I had no idea of time but as the timer began to sound I realised I had switched off, after all the craziness and messy thoughts somewhere my mind had calmed and I had experienced a moment of quiet, I was hooked.
+Your mind starts busy, mine felt like a river on a stormy day, the tide was strong but my mantra was powerful.
+Each time I felt myself being washed away I would bring myself back with my sound.
+I had no idea of time but as the timer began to sound I realised I had switched off.
+After all the craziness and messy thoughts, somewhere my mind had calmed and I had experienced a moment of quiet.
+I was hooked.

 Tips, I would love to say I manage to meditate every day, I don’t.
-I aim to never go more than two days without meditating and it can range from two to 20 minutes, I also find that completing it first thing in the morning, before you have looked at your phone and let the world in is the best time for me.
-Rochelle and Sol are the founders of Mindspo, an online course that I cannot recommend more, ill pop the link here.
+I aim to never go more than two days without meditating and it can range from two to 20 minutes.
+I also find that completing it first thing in the morning, before you have looked at your phone and let the world in, is the best time for me.
+Rochelle and Sol are the founders of Mindspo, an online course that I cannot recommend more, I’ll pop the link here.
 Do you make time to meditate?